 Documenting Homelessness for DMH's Shelter Plus Care Programs

-HUD's final rule defining homelessness also defines requirements for documenting homelessness (see the link in the section above to HUD's final rule).
-DMH Housing's requirements for documenting homelessness in Shelter Plus Care Applications and Eligibility Packets are described below:
+HUD's final rule defining homelessness also defines requirements for documenting homelessness (see the link in the section above to HUD's final rule):

 - For an individual or family with a primary nighttime residence that is a public or private place not designed for or ordinarily used as a regular sleeping accommodation for human beings, provide a written eye-witness account from a case manager, outreach worker or other homeless services worker able to personally verify the head of household’s street homelessness.
 Describe in as much detail as possible: include locations, dates, and in what way the situation constitutes a place not meant for human habitation.
 This document must be on agency letterhead, and must be signed and dated by the author.